 Stephanie also touched on this earlier in the episode, she said "they've always been here.
 Before us, before the studios.
 We shouldn't be here, this is their home."

-The report is accompanied by a photograph of Alan and it becomes apparent that we have already seen him on several occasions throughout the episode and he is the most prominent spooks that's haunting the studio.
+The report is accompanied by a photograph of Alan and it becomes apparent that we have already seen him on several occasions throughout the episode and he is the most prominent of the spooks that's haunting the studio.
 Alan is a fictional character, but helps to neatly tie the story up and add to the narrative.

 Together these five brilliantly researched story elements fit snugly together in a plot that's nicely wrapped up at the end.
 It's told in a very unique, engaging and best off all, bizarre way.